traitecoevo/stateliner/README.md

 As soon as this worker is created, the server will start feeding it tasks; these will turn up in the `output` directory, due to the link when establishing the *server*.

 Note that there is no support for the workers detecting that the task is finished.
 In theory I guess that the server should send a goodbye message but I don't see that.

+If you want to interactively debug, you'll need to start the container in interactive mode:

+    docker run --rm -it       \
+      --link stateline_server \
+      -v ${PWD}/inst:/example \
+      -v ${PWD}:/src          \
+      --entrypoint bash       \
+      traitecoevo/stateliner

+Note the `--entrypoint` argument here which overrides the default `stateliner` program running.